Solesaver/Alfred-Discord-Bot/README.md

     * Have Node.js installed https://nodejs.org/en/, I used 8.12.0
     * Run install.cmd
     * Make a Discord bot https://discordapp.com/developers/applications/
-    * Replace "Insert Bot Token here" in auth.json with your bot's token
+    * Set the environment variable DISCORD_KEY to your bot's key
     * Make a Giphy developer account and app https://developers.giphy.com/
-    * Replace "Insert Giphy API key here" in giphyauth.js with your giphy api key
+    * Set the environment variable GIPHY_KEY to your giphy key
-    * Run git update-index --assume-unchanged auth.json
-    * Run git update-index --assume-unchanged giphyauth.js

 ## Deployment
     * Add the discord bot you made to a server by going to https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8 but replacing CLIENTID with your app's client id.